Ecumenical special days

 Octave of Prayer for Christian Unity - 18-25 January

-For more information, see the resources page on the CTBI website.
-The theme for 2018 is That All May Be Free.
+For more information, see the CTBI website.
+The theme for 2019 is Only Justice.

 Holocaust Memorial Day - 27 January